liamtabrams/LIRecommend/discussion/model_leaderboard.md

 RG - Random Guesser

 RR - Accuracy of attempt at manually reproducing original ratings after 2 months.
-This helps us measure drift + inherent subjectivity of the raings.
-If wait time is significantly reduced, this can give us an upper bound on accuracy allowed by the inherent subjectivity of the labelling.
+This helps us measure drift + inherent subjectivity of the ratings.
+If wait time is significantly reduced, accuracy of this exercise can give us an upper bound on accuracy for ML models allowed by the inherent subjectivity of the labelling.